selwynpolit/d9book/book/index.md

 features:
   - icon: 🎯
     title: Actions
+    details: Use the Drupal core Actions module to control Drupal
     link: /actions

   - icon: 🔢
     title: Batch and Queue
+    details: The Batch API and Queue subsystem let you take on large tasks
     link: /bq

   - icon: 🧱